 Quite surprisingly, these Cuban percussion instruments work especially well in heavy metal bands too.
 In the Armenian band System Of A Down, for example, John Dolmayan often uses a set of mini timbales, while Dave Mackintosh, the drummer of the power metal band DragonForce, uses a medium-sized variety called attack timbales.

-The kind of sticks used to play timbales?
+What kind of sticks are used to play timbales?

 Timbaleros can rely on a solid group of patterns to play their parts and enrich their songs.
 Many of these rhythmical models were developed throughout the 1940s and the 1950s, by inventive percussionists who opened the doors to new ways of playing.